Gagan144-blip/DSA--DailyProgressTrack/Day5.md

-## Maximum Difference Between Even and Odd Frequency I:
+## Neetcode: Maximum Difference Between Even and Odd Frequency I:

 Your task is to find the maximum difference diff = freq(a1) - freq(a2) between the frequency of characters a1 and a2 in the string such that: